 One of the fundamental building blocks of a business is the contract.
 Almost everything in business is based on the contract.
 Ask any attorney and they can recite the basic elements of a contract: offer, acceptance, and consideration.
 It’s too bad that’s not all there is when it comes to a contract otherwise we would not need attorneys.
 The problem is there is so much more.

 The basic elements of a contract are what make it enforceable.
 However, as I have seen, over time writing a contract takes so much more.
-On several occasions I have been tasked with the responsibility of reviewing/drafting a contract for a client.
+On several occasions, I have been tasked with the responsibility of reviewing/drafting a contract for a client.

 A Perfect Contract

 A perfect contract is one that protects a clients interests.
 Notice I did not say that it protects a clients legal interests.
 There is a balancing test that must be applied to an agreement.
 You must balance protecting the client legally with protecting business for the client.
-In other words, if you draft an agreement that is too restrictive then the client will likely lose business.
+In other words, if you draft an agreement that is too restrictive, then the client will likely lose business.
 One of the contracts I have reviewed for a client was so one-sided that I could not recommend my client sign.
-The other party was unwilling to negotiate so they lost my client’s business.
-It is important that when drafting a contract you keep in mind the forest and the trees.
+The other party was unwilling to negotiate, so they lost my client’s business.
+It is important that when drafting a contract, you keep in mind the forest and the trees.

 Trying to Do Too Much

 As an attorney or business owner you cannot foresee every possible scenario, nor should you try.
 If you do try, your agreement turns into a 100-page mess (much like most websites terms of service).
-It is difficult to follow and even more difficult to enforce.
-Also, it is difficult to say there was a “meeting of the minds” when one party is unable to completely comprehend what they have or will sign.
+It is painful to follow and even more difficult to enforce.
+Also, it is difficult to say there was a “meeting of the minds” when one party is unable to comprehend what they have contemplated or will sign.
 Finally, a long and elaborate contract that attempts to cover every possible scenario shows the opposing party that you do not trust them to act in good faith.